Ikenobō: History

 The custom of placing flowers on the altar began when Buddhism was introduced to Japan by way of emissaries to China in about 538.
 In Japan people tried to give deeper meaning to the thoughts accompanying flower arranging.
-In other words, they wished to arrange flowers (tateru, to arrange stems in an upright or standing manner), rather than casually placing them in a vase.
+In other words, they wished to arrange flowers (tateru, to place, to give new life, to place in a standing manner), rather than casually placing them in a vase.
 An earlier attitude of passive appreciation developed into a more deeply considered approach.
 Early forms of Ikebana referred to as tatehana were arranged.

 The Rokkaku-dō in Kyoto is the site of the birth and earliest development of ikebana.
 The name Rokkaku refers to the hexagonal shape of the temple.
 Rokkaku-dō temple was founded by Prince Shōtoku in the 6th century to enshrine a Nyoirin Kannon Bosatsu, the Goddess of Mercy.

 Near a pond (ike) where Prince Shōtoku bathed, a small hut (bō; priest's lodge, monk's living house attached to a Buddhist temple) was built and became the home of succeeding generations of Buddhist priests.
 This gave rise to the name ikenobō.
 In the temple grounds, one stone is called Heso-ishi.
 It means "bellybutton stone".
 It is said that it was the foundation stone of the original temple.
 Because this temple existed before the transfer of the national capital to Kyoto in 794, it has been claimed to be the center of the city.

 In the Heian period (794-1192), apart from altar offerings, the practice of enjoying flowers displayed beautifully in a vase became popular.
 Poems, novels and essays from that time contain many passages that describe the appreciation of flowers used in this way.
-In the early 7th century Ono no Imoko, a former Japanese envoy to China, became a Buddhist priest and started setting up flowers.
+In the early 7th century Ono no Imoko, a former Japanese envoy to China, became one of the first Buddhist priests at the Rokkaku-do and started placing flowers at the temple.

-According to a 15th-century manuscript, the two of the most popular flower arrangers of the time were ikenobō master Senkei and Ryu-ami, a tea master.
+According to a 15th-century manuscript, two of the most popular flower arrangers of the time were ikenobō master Senkei and Ryu-ami, a tea master.
 Unzen Taigyoku, a monk belonging to a Zen Monastery, first recorded the name Senkei in his journal called Hekizan Nichiroku.
 In an entry dated February 25 of the third year of the Kanshō era (1462), Unzen Taigyoku wrote, “at the invitation of Shunko, Senkei made a floral arrangement in a golden vase and denizens of Kyoto with refined tastes vied to see his work”.
 This written record marks the starting point for 550 years of recorded ikebana history.
 Additional historical documentation of Senkei’s work includes only one entry, on October 2, in the Nekizan Nichiroku journal describing how moved he was by the extraordinary beauty of chrysanthemums.